Pold87/LLM2Swarm/README.md

 ## Showcase Execution

 For all showcases:
 1. First, modify the necessary variables in the `DirectUse/experimentconfig.sh` file.
-The configurations that we used are in the folder `DirectUse/example_configurations/`.
+The configurations that were used for the showcases are stored in the folder `DirectUse/example_configurations/`.
 2. Then, run `./starter.sh -s` to start the simulation.

 In the following, we detail the configurations for each showcase.